-Airport board of adjustment means a board consisting of five members appointed by the Castroville-Medina County joint airport zoning board, as provided by V.T.C.A., Local Government Code § 241.032.
+Airport Board of Adjustment (ABoA) means a board consisting of five members appointed by the Castroville-Medina County Joint Airport Zoning Board, as provided by V.T.C.A., Local Government Code § 241.032.

-Airport elevation means the established elevation of the highest point on the usable landing area measured in feet from mean sea level, which is 772 feet above mean sea level located on the runway centerline at the end of runway 16 at the municipal airport.
+Airport elevation means the established elevation of the highest point on the usable landing area measured in feet from mean sea level, which is 772 feet above mean sea level located on the runway centerline at the end of runway 16 at the Airport.

-Airport hazard means any structure or tree or use of land which obstructs the airspace required for the flights of aircraft or which obstructs or interferes with the control or tracking and/or data acquisition in the landing, taking off or flight of aircraft at an airport, or at any installation or facility relating to flight, and tracking and/or data acquisition of the flight craft; is hazardous, interferes with or obstructs such landing, taking off or flight of aircraft or which is hazardous to or interferes with tracking and/or data acquisition pertaining to flight and flight vehicles.
+Airport hazard means any structure or tree or use of land which obstructs the airspace required for the flights of aircraft or which obstructs or interferes with the control or tracking and/or data acquisition in the landing, taking off or flight of aircraft at the Airport, or at any installation or facility relating to flight, and tracking and/or data acquisition of the flight craft; is hazardous, interferes with or obstructs such landing, taking off or flight of aircraft or which is hazardous to or interferes with tracking and/or data acquisition pertaining to flight and flight vehicles.

-Airport hazard area means any area of land or water, as described in the Castroville Municipal Airport Hazard Zoning Map (figure 1), upon which an airport hazard might be established if not prevented as provided in this article.
+Airport hazard area means any area of land or water, as described in the Castroville Municipal Airport Hazard Zoning Map (figure 1), upon which an airport hazard might be established if not prevented as provided in this Regulation.

-Airport Jurisdictional Area means the combined area encompassed by the established airport hazard zones and airport overlay zones as shown on the Castroville Municipal Airport Hazard Zoning Map (Figure 1) and Castroville Municipal Airport Compatible Land Use Zoning Map (Figure 2).
+Airport Jurisdictional Area means the combined area encompassed by the established Airport hazard zones and Airport overlay zones as shown on the Castroville Municipal Airport Hazard Zoning Map (Figure 1) and Castroville Municipal Airport Compatible Land Use Zoning Map (Figure 2).

-Airport manager means the Airport Manager of the Castroville Municipal Airport or his/her designee.
+Airport Manager means the Airport Manager of the Castroville Municipal Airport or his/her designee.

-Airport reference point means the point established as the approximate geographic center of the airport landing area and so designated.
-The coordinates of the municipal airport reference point are north latitude 29 degrees, 20 minutes, 32.0 seconds; west longitude 98 degrees, 51 minutes, 02.9 seconds.
+Airport reference point means the point established as the approximate geographic center of the Airport landing area and so designated.
+The coordinates of the Airport reference point are north latitude 29 degrees, 20 minutes, 32.0 seconds; west longitude 98 degrees, 51 minutes, 02.9 seconds.

-Approach surface means a surface longitudinally centered on the extended runway centerline, extending outward and upward from the ends of the primary surface and at the same slope as the approach zone height limitation slope set forth in Section 6 Height limitations.
-In plan, the perimeter of the approach surface coincides with the perimeter of the approach zone.
+Approach surface means a surface longitudinally centered on the extended runway centerline, extending outward and upward from the ends of the primary surface and at the same slope as the approach zone height limitation slope set forth in Section 5 Height limitations.
+In plane, the perimeter of the approach surface coincides with the perimeter of the approach zone.

 Approach, transitional, horizontal, and conical zones.
-These zones are set forth in Section 5 Zones established.
+These zones are set forth in Section 4 Zones established.

-Compatible land use means Any use of land adjacent to or in the immediate vicinity of the airport that does not endanger the health, safety, and welfare of the owners, occupants, or users of the land because of levels of noise or vibrations or the risk of personal injury or property damage created by the operations of the airport, including the taking off or landing of aircraft.
+Compatible land use means any use of land adjacent to or in the immediate vicinity of the Airport that does not endanger the health, safety, and welfare of the owners, occupants, or users of the land because of levels of noise or vibrations, or the risk of personal injury or property damage created by the operations of the Airport, including the taking off or landing of aircraft.

-Conical surface means a surface extending outward and upward from the periphery of the horizontal surface at a slope of 20 to one for a horizontal distance of 4,000 feet extending to a height of 350 feet above the airport elevation.
+Conical surface means a surface extending outward and upward from the periphery of the horizontal surface at a slope of 20 to one for a horizontal distance of 4,000 feet extending to a height of 350 feet above the Airport elevation.

-Controlled compatible land use area means An area of land located outside the boundaries of the Castroville Municipal Airport and within a rectangle bounded by lines located no farther than 11⁄2 statute miles from the centerline and lines no farther than 5 statute miles from each end of Runway 16-34.
+Controlled compatible land use area means an area of land located outside the boundaries of the Airport and within a rectangle bounded by lines located no farther than 11⁄2 statute miles from the runway centerline and lines no farther than 5 statute miles from each end of Runway 16-34.